 Windows File Manager revived

-How to run it under VISTA
+How to run it under Windows 10, Windows 8, Windows 7, Windows Vista

 for file downloads look at the instructions below